DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 **Sending Command from a IDE Serial Monitor or JMRI Send Command Line**

-To display the current TrackManagerTM configuration, use the command ``< = >`` an equal sign looks like a track.
+To display the current TrackManager configuration, use the command ``< = >`` an equal sign looks like a track.

-To change or configure the current District/Track modes use the following TrackManagerTM  commands.
+To change or configure the current District/Track modes use the following TrackManager  commands.
 New command ``<= trackletter mode [address]>`` has been added for DC and DCX tracks, where:

 * ``trackletter`` is A through H